dysdsyd/dysdsyd.github.io/index.md

 show-avatar: true
 ---

-I am a Masters student in Electrical & Computer Enginerring at the University of Michigan, Ann Arbor.
+I am a Masters student in Electrical & Computer Enginerring specializing in Computer Vision at the University of Michigan, Ann Arbor.
 Previously, I worked as a Data Scientist at [ZS](https://www.zs.com) in India.
-I applied the concepts of Computer Vision, Natural Language Processing and Machine Learning to solve challenging insustry problems across Healthcare, Gaming and Software domain.
+I applied the concepts of Computer Vision, Natural Language Processing and Machine Learning to solve challenging problems across Healthcare, Gaming and Software domain.

 ## Research Interest
-I'm interested in understanding how machines can learn to build representation of our 3D world through observation or interaction.
+I'm interested in understanding how machines can learn to build the underlying representation of our 3D world through observation or interaction.

 ## News
 **[Jan 2020]** Serving as a TA for [Arch 662 - Architecture & Artificial Intelligence](https://taubmancollege.umich.edu/students/course-list/architecture-662-thesis-studio-2g43g7-winter-2020)